Tell Khaiber

 Tell Khaiber (تل خيبر) is a tell, or archaeological settlement mound, in southern Mesopotamia (modern-day Iraq).
 It is located thirteen kilometers west of the modern city of Nasiriyah, about 19 kilometers northwest of the ancient city of Ur in Dhiq Qar Province and 25 kilometers south of the ancient city of Larsa.
 In 2012, the site was visited by members of the Ur Region Archaeology Project (URAP), a cooperation between the British Institute for the Study of Iraq, the University of Manchester and the Iraqi State Board for Antiquities and Heritage.
 They found that the site had escaped looting, and applied for an excavation permit.

 History

 Very little is known about the Sealand Dynasty.
 Traditionally it was thought to exist roughly between 1700 and 1400 BC and to have replaced Babylon after its fall sometime around 1550 BC.
 Tell Khaiber is the first Sealand site excavated.
 It has been dated to circa 1500 BC.
-Pottery shards from earlier periods including Late Uruk and Jemdet Nasr were widely found on the site but pre-second millenium remains are below the current water table.
+Pottery shards from earlier periods including Late Uruk and Jemdet Nasr were widely found on the site but pre-second millennium remains are below the current water table.